 If he had any resentment towards Katherine for having to give up his dreams, he never showed it.
 He reserved his resentment for his father who had disappeared when he was 6, and for Eli — Katherine’s father — who left Mother before Katherine was even born.

-All was going well at the camp.
 The work was hard and thankless, but it meant they had a bit of money for food and clothes.
 Sometimes Thomas would bring home left-over desserts.
 Katherine especially liked the tiny chocolate cakes topped with fresh berries that he brought home for her 16th birthday.
 Then one day Katherine got bored with her puzzles and was curious about what her brother did when he went out each evening.
 She had watched him walk off towards the trees before, so she decided to walk that way and find him.

 The other two guests at Thomas’ table were also missing their friends and looked around often for them.
 A loud crash from deeper in the camp drew their attention.
 “Ah — here they come now!” one grinned as three figures staggered towards the dining patio.